You like to test outbound mail flow in Exchange Server 2016 after installing and configuring…

 What Microsoft is saying about .NET Framework:

 When upgrading Exchange Server from an unsupported CU to the current CU and no intermediate CUs are available, you should first upgrade to the latest version of .NET that’s supported by your version of Exchange Server and then immediately upgrade to the current CU.
-This method doesn’t replace the need to keep your Exchange servers up to date and on the latest supported CU.
-Microsoft makes no claim that an upgrade failure will not occur using this method, which may result in the need to contact Microsoft Support Services.
+This method doesn’t replace the need to keep your Exchange servers updated on the latest supported CU.
+Microsoft does not claim that an upgrade failure will not occur using this method, resulting in the need to contact Microsoft Support Services.

 Keep .NET Framework and Exchange Server 2013 up to date

-Keep your Exchange Server 2013 up to date so that you will not have to carry out a longer update path.
+Keep your Exchange Server 2013 up to date so that you don’t have to carry out a longer update path.
 I recommend downloading the Exchange CU ISO when it’s available and save it to the hard disk.
 Microsoft does remove older Exchange CUs when newer versions are released.
-When saving the CU ISO, you can carry out the upgrade path.
+When saving the Exchange CU ISO, you can always carry out the upgrade path.
 You can use an unofficial website to download an older Exchange CU.

 Exchange 2013 .NET Framework compatibility path

 Don’t immediately update when a .NET Framework version or Exchange Server version is released.
-Always wait and check if there are bugs raising.
+Always wait and check if bugs are rising.
 Don’t forget to always test the Exchange Server in a test environment before updating it in production.

 I made a flowchart that will show the procedure on how to update .NET Framework and Exchange Server Cumulative Update.